thetribeio/generator-project/generators/root/templates/deployment/ansible/ansible/README.md

+# Continuous deployment

+The project is configured automatically deploy the app on the CI.

+For the deploy job to work properly you have to:
+ - Add the project vault pass to the env variables of your project in CircleCI
+ - Generate a SSH key pair, add the private key to your project in CircleCI and the public key to the authorized keys on the server

 # Where to put what

 To properly kickstart ansible in your project, take care of the files in the order